-- (1) The only equity compensation plan approved by the securityholders of the Corporation is the Plan. - (2) As of July 31, 2020, there were 6,228,355 stock options issued and outstanding, 5,895,855 of which were vested as of July 31, 2020. - (3) Number as of July 31, 2020.
-Therefore, this number will vary since the Plan provides that the Corporation may grant options to purchase a maximum number of the Corporation's Shares corresponding to 10% of the number of outstanding Shares of the Corporation's share capital from time to time.
+(1) Number as of July 31, 2019.
+Therefore, this number will vary since the Plan provides that the Corporation may grant options to purchase a maximum number of the Corporation's common shares corresponding to 10% of the number of outstanding shares of the Corporation's share capital from time to time.